Abang Muhammad Salahuddin: Early life

-Born in 1921 at Kampung Nangka, Sibu, Raj of Sarawak (present-day Sarawak, Malaysia) Abang Muhammad Salahuddin, or Abang Louis, was the only son of Abang Barieng Abang Anyut, a well-known figure in the Third Division (present-day Sibu Division), who had a bloodline with famous state leader Temenggung Jugah Barieng.
-Abang Louis later changed his name to his Islam one after his conversion.
+Salahuddin was born Louis Barieng in 1921 at Kampung Nangka, a village in Sibu, Raj of Sarawak.
+He was the only son of Barieng Anyut, a well-known figure in the Third Division (present-day Sibu Division), who had a bloodline with the politician Jugah Barieng.
+Louis later changed his name to Abang Muhammad Salahuddin after his conversion to Islam.

-After the Japanese occupation, he worked as Municipal Inspector until 1947 under the new British colonial administration.
+After the Japanese occupation of British Borneo, he worked as Municipal Inspector until 1947 under the Crown Colony of Sarawak.
 He continued in the public service under the National Registration Department and the Public Works Department.

-Political career
+Career

+Politics

 Salahuddin was active in state politics, helping to form Barisan Pemuda Sarawak (BPS) and Barisan Rakyat Jati Sarawak (BARJASA).
 He acted as representative of the Melanau community to the Cobbold Commission during the years preceding the formation of Malaysia.

 In 1963, he contested and won a seat in the state elections.
-He resigned in 1968 and returned to public service and eventually became Chairman of the State Public Service Commission.
+He resigned in 1968 and returned to public service and eventually became the chairman of the State Public Service Commission.